 - Did the claimant sustain an injury or become ill as a result?

-These criteria apply to all types of accident claims against a school.
+Crucially, these criteria also apply to all types of accident claims against a school.
 That’s because they’ll owe a legal duty of care to staff, pupils and visitors.
 Legally, this is established by legislation such as the Occupiers Liability Act 1984 or the Health and Safety at Work Act 1974.
 Which law is relevant in your case is not something to worry about at this stage as this will be verified for you during your free consultation.

 Generally, a personal injury claim will be made against the local authority for state school claims or the business that runs a private school rather than any individual.